Library News

 • Games Club runs on a Friday until 4.30 pm

 The Library is here to be a calm place for students.
-If students prefer a little louder lunchtime and a place to go, 'Chill and Chat' is held in MFL3 on Mondays and Friday, and you may borrow games from us to take along - don't forget to bring them back!
+If students prefer a little louder lunchtime and a place to go, 'Chill and Chat' is held in A2 on Mondays and Friday, and you may borrow games from us to take along - don't forget to bring them back!

-Board games are available for students on Tuesday and Wednesday at lunchtimes only.
+Board games are available for students on Tuesday, Wednesday and Thursday at lunchtimes only.
 Sometimes a limit on the amount of tables being used for games will be put into place to ensure there is still space for students wishing to use the library for reading and homework.

 Monday